After coming home from our 10-day vacation in Europe, I noticed how filthy my luggage had become. Just take a look at the picture that I took below.

 - Vacuum all of the broken glass shards.

-- If it’s still fresh, clean up most of the liquids with newspapers or a wet vacuum.
+- If it’s still fresh, clean up most of the liquid with newspapers or a wet vacuum.

-- Mix up some laundry detergent with warm water (1:2).
-With an old toothbrush, apply to the dirty spot.
+- Mix up some laundry detergent with warm water (1:2 ratio) and clean the dirty spots.

 - Clean with some warm water and a washcloth.